STAR Testing Going the Way of the Dinosaur!

 Finally, computer-based testing also allows testing to be more inclusive for students receiving special education services as well as English Language Learners.
 Examples of modifications and accommodations might include: allowing students to use a digital notepad, or provide students with translated pop-up glossaries, etc.

-The new test will be on the new standards.
+STAR Testing: The new test will be on the new standards.